pcurz/pcurz/README.md

 # 👋 Hello, I'm **Patricio**!

 Welcome!
 I am pursuing a **Bachelor's degree in Computer Science** from 🇨🇱 Talca, Chile, currently in my 5th year at the **Universidad Católica del Maule**.
 I am passionate about **programming, automation, and designing comprehensive systems** that integrate seamlessly to create impactful solutions.
-Beyond just coding, I focus on applying **design patterns** to build robust, maintainable, and scalable software.

 ---